 MOVEMENT OF PARADE: All units must keep moving forward and not stop on the parade route at any time.
-Intentionally delay or stopping will not be allowed and could be cause for non-acceptance in future parades.
+Intentionally delay or stopping will not be allowed and could be cause for removal or non-acceptance in future parades.
 Should any entry allow a space of greater than ONE HUNDRED feet between itself and the preceding entry to occur anytime during the parade, said entry shall immediately be removed from the parade.
-Please keep up the pace and moving.
+Please keep up the pace.

-COMMENTARY: Please provide no more than a 10-15-second script (25 words or less) about your entry that can be read by our announcers as your unit passes the reviewing stand.
+COMMENTARY: Please provide no more than a 15-second script (25 words or less) about your entry that can be read by our announcers as your unit passes the reviewing stand.
 You need to enter this description in the online form or your entry will not be recognized.
-Information received after FRIDAY, NOVEMBER 17TH, 2017, may not be included in the parade script.
+Information received after FRIDAY, NOVEMBER 15th, 2019, may not be included in the parade script.
 Participants are solely liable for the accuracy of the commentary provided.
 The entry commentary must be provided with the initial entry form.
 Failure to comply will cause the entry to be assigned a line up location at the end of the parade once the description is provided.

 PARADE ROUTE: The parade starts at the intersection of E. Adams Avenue and N. 8th Street, proceeds west along Adams Avenue, in front of the Municipal Building, all the way to North 23rd Street and then turns north and disbands at Temple High School.
 Total distance is 1.4 miles.